- Employs smart teching method.

 As the game progresses, you will have to rely on your instincts and problem-solving skills to navigate down the winding path for survival.
 With its intensity, minimalistic design, and puzzling logic, Pivvot is sure to keep you guessing at every turn.

-SEVEN GAME MODES
+NINE GAME MODES

 • Voyage: Travel through increasingly challenging levels of obstacles